San Jacinto Real Estate — From Sunrise Ranch to The Cove

 Price Per Sq Ft (YoY)

 The San Jacinto real estate market reflects that growth story.
-The median home price sits at $499,000, with homes typically taking 55 days to sell — but the underlying appreciation tells the real story.
+The median home price sits around $499,000, with homes typically taking 55 days to sell — but the underlying appreciation tells the real story.
 The median price per square foot is up more than 12 percent year-over-year, the strongest appreciation rate of any city in the immediate region.
 Homes receive an average of two offers, and the city’s strongest neighborhoods — Sunrise Ranch, Rose Ranch, De Anza, and Spice Ranch — consistently command premiums over the citywide median.

 San Jacinto’s family-side market spans six distinct neighborhoods — from premium subdivisions like Sunrise Ranch and Rose Ranch to entry-level Heritage.
 Each one has its own character, and each one trades at its own price point.